Transmission Control Protocol: TCP segment structure

 A TCP segment consists of a segment header and a data section.
-The segment header contains 10 mandatory fields, and an optional extension field (Options, sand color background in table).
+The segment header contains 10 mandatory fields, and an optional extension field (Options, octets 20 through 56 in table).
 The data section follows the header and is the payload data carried for the application.
 The length of the data section is not specified in the segment header; it can be calculated by subtracting the combined length of the segment header and IP header from the total IP datagram length specified in the IP header.

 A RFC draft proposes a new use for this bit.
 The bit is now used for negotiating the use of Accurate ECN.

 Some options may only be sent when SYN is set; they are indicated below as [SYN].
 Option-Kind and standard lengths given as (Option-Kind, Option-Length).